Policies and Procedures

 - The Office believes that the student is his/her own best advocate.
 Therefore, it is most important that the student communicate constantly with his/her faculty concerning any request for "reasonable accommodations," as well as the Office of Special Student Services.

 - Reasonable accommodations may also include; modifying specific campus locations, ordering special equipment, arranging for special support services, or moving classes to different locations on campus.
 The Office of Special Student Services may seek assistance from other University departments to provide these reasonable accommodations for students.

 Prior to pre-registration, every undergraduate student registered in the Office of Special Student Services, is notified regarding the Early Pre-registration period and the date for Early Pre-registration offered to the student.
-Each student should meet with the Director or Graduate Assistant of the Office of Special Student Services, after scheduling with their Comprehensive Student Advisor, in order to update the Office on his/her progress, and request a memo to be sent to the faculty for the upcoming semester, if the student desires.
+Each student should meet with the Director or Graduate Assistant of the Office of Special Student Services, after scheduling with their Academic Advisor, in order to update the Office on his/her progress, and request a memo to be sent to the faculty for the upcoming semester, if the student desires.
 This request must also be in writing.

 - Faculty members also have a right to appeal requests for "reasonable accommodations," to the Affirmative Action Officer, if they believe that a request is not "reasonable."
 The Office of Special Student Services should also be informed of this appeal.